TCF Canada Writing Test: Expression Écrite Tasks Explained

 How many writing tasks are in TCF Canada?

 The TCF Canada Expression Écrite section has 3 tasks.
-Task 1 is a short administrative form or brief text (around 50-80 words).
-Task 2 is an informal message (80-150 words).
-Task 3 is a formal text presenting a point of view with arguments (200-250 words).
-All 3 tasks are completed in 60 minutes total.
+Task 1 is a short message (about 60-120 words).
+Task 2 is a longer message (about 120-150 words).
+Task 3 is a formal text presenting an argued point of view (about 120-180 words).
+All three are completed in 60 minutes total and scored 0-20.

 02